ESSA School Support FAQs

 How does the CDE allocate ESSA, Section 1003 funds to eligible COEs?

 The CDE awards ESSA, Section 1003 funds on the basis of a formula.
-COEs that are eligible for CSI funding will receive an allocation based on the total number of schools eligible for CSI, statewide.
+COEs that are eligible for school improvement funding for CSI will receive an allocation based on the total number of schools eligible for CSI, statewide. -

 -